Engaged, educated and empowered generations through the arts.

 - "The Kamikaze” by Mark MacNicol toured to a wonderful response in Spring 2016.
-For more information, or to enquire about the project or future tours, contact us.
+For more information, or to enquire about the project or the 2017 tour, contact us.
 St Joseph’s Academy in East Ayrshire had this to say after their recent performance:

 On behalf of the pupils and staff of St Joseph’s Academy, I would like to thank you for another superb performance on Tuesday.